FacePlusPlus/facepp-python-sdk/README.md

 # FacePlusPlus Python SDK

 This is the Face++ python SDK suite.
-Note that python3 has not been supported yet.
+Note that python2.7 is required.

 ## 1. cmdtool.py
 This is an interactive command line tool which could be used to experiment